 At sunset, the Arch Druid of All Bohemia and Moravia arrived.
 He was dressed in a resplendent white tunic sewn with sparkling moonstones, contrasting sharply with a large black velvet cloak.
 An ancient Hussite gold crown shone on his long blond hair.
 The sunset behind him conferred on him an aura of wisdom, knowledge and great power.

 The three young warriors Zoran, Spavel and Byran knelt on their individual prayer stone to receive the sacred blessing.
-Soon after, the three Mentors took the contenders to their sleeping quarters to rest and prepare for the fight and win the hand of the much sought-after Andraxa.
+Soon after, the three mentors took the contenders to their sleeping quarters to rest and prepare for the fight and win the hand of the much sought-after Andraxa.

 Andraxa, the daughter of a Lesser Druid, showed signs of being an accurate soothsayer and a prophetess from birth.
-Her Deities came to her visions speedily and with clarity.
+Her deities came to her visions speedily and with clarity.
 She had the supernatural gift of conversing one to one with the Magna Mater Cybele on philosophy, poetry and emotions.
 Their favourite discussion was on the various aspects of what they called ’Nomos and Physis’.
 They shared their thoughts on what they felt and perceived around them, and on people.
 Cybele taught her to take into account and believe in the divine existence of three arcane disciplines: one’s innate sense of conduct, self-control and human empathy.

 On the strength of her teaching, Andraxa was found to show compassion and piety in all her divination and practices.
 She refused to use black magic, sorcery, blood, human or animal sacrifices.
 People came from afar to hear her speak.
 Her prophesies were honest, inspiring, new and deeply esoteric.

-The elder Druids had therefore decided that Andraxa should be the bride of the bravest of all young Druids in order to combine all the elements of the best Druidic nature, virtue and strength, entwined in one couple.
+The elder druids had, therefore, decided that Andraxa should be the bride of the bravest of all young druids to combine all the elements of the best druidic nature, virtue and strength, entwined in one couple.

 Their offspring would represent the next generation of Druid Brotherhood, one with new principles and rules.
 For this reason, they had issued a ban in all Moravia, but only three young men came forward to ask for her hand in marriage: Spavel from the valley of Zbiroh, Byran from the valley of Podmolky, and Zoran from the valley of Hampswheet.